ycpcs/cs320-spring2024/assign/assign11.md

 # Project Self Reflection

-You will also be using this form to submit your [Assignment 10: Team Project Self Reflection](.assign/assign10.html).
+You will also be using the same form to submit your [Assignment 10: Team Project Self Reflection](assign10.html).

-You will fill out and submit both portions at the same time.
+You will fill out and submit both assignments in that form at the same time.

 # Submitting